app-generator/app-generator/docs/source/products/flask/soft-ui-dashboard/index.rst

     :description: Open-Source Flask Template crafted on top of Soft UI Dashboard Design
     :keywords: flask, starter, flask template, datta able, bootstrap 4, flask template

-**Open-Source Flask Template** built with a minimum set of features on top of **Soft UI Dashboard**, a modern dashboard design from Creative-Tm.
+**Open-Source Flask Template** built with a minimum set of features on top of `Soft UI Dashboard </product/soft-ui-dashboard/>`__, a modern dashboard design from Creative-Tm.
 This template can be used to start a new project quickly by adding new features on top of the existing ones or simply for learning purposes.

 - 👉 `Soft UI Dashboard Flask </product/soft-ui-dashboard/flask/>`__ - Product Page (contains download link)